GSAUC3/ThePyLama/docs/ML/sgd.md

 plt.show()
 ```

-# Problem with gradient descent
+## Problem with gradient descent

-1. Gradient Descent diverges if $\alpha > 1 $.
-It also diverges for large learning rate.
-For small learing rate the learing will be very slow.
+1. It diverges if $lr > 1 $.

-2. GD may not always converges to a global minimum and may stuck to a local minimum.
+2. It may stuck to a local minimum, instead of global minimum.

-3. It is difficult to determine whether GD has already converged (local/global minimum) or updating very slowly(near a saddle point).
+3. It is difficult to interpret whether it is increasing or decreasing near a saddle point.
+It does overcome it but it might take a long time.

-4. GD always escapes saddle point , though may take exponential time.

-5. Learning becomes slow if gradient becomes small.

-6. Since typically in machine learning we work with enormous amount of data, the cost of a single update is very high.
-Because we estimate the gradient as an average over all the training points.
+4. For small gradient the learning becomes slow.

-7. The hyper parameters like learning rate has to be chosen beforehand.
-It is often difficult to choose the hyper parameters .
-In very high dimensions it is also better if we can choose different learning rate for different dimensions.
+5. The hyper parameter in this case, the learning rate has to be determined beforehand, which is often difficult to choose if dimension increases.

-#  How to improve GD ?
+##  How to improve GD ?

-1. Modifying the direction of update by adding a momentum term : Nesterov's Accelerated Gradient descent.
+1. Add a momentum term, in other words, Nesterov's Accelerated Gradient descent.

-2. Modifying the step size by adaptively choose learning rate for each dimension : AdaGrad
+2. AdaGrad

-3. By incorporating higher order derivate, like hessian : Newton's method, Quasi Newton's methods like BFGS
+3. Higher order derivate, like hessian : Newton's method, Quasi Newton's methods like BFGS

-4. Estimating the gradient by taking a sample from the data set  : Stochastic Gradient Descent.
+4. Stochastic Gradient Descent.